univention/ucsschool-id-connector/docs/source/admin.rst

 .. _school_classes_problem_1:

 .. note::

-   Please be aware that leaving out the ``school_classes`` field is not sufficient to prevent certain user roles from being added or removed from school classes.
+   Users have the field ``school_classes``, which describes which school classes they belong to.
-   This is because changing the school classes of a user does not only result in a user change event but also a school class change event, which is handled separately and would add or remove the user in that way.
+   You might want to prevent certain user roles from being added or removed to school classes.
-   To avoid this problem a derivative of the |KLV| plugin can be used, which is described in the next section.
+   Please be aware that leaving out the ``school_classes`` from the mapping is not sufficient to achieve this: changing the school classes of a user does not only result in a user change event but also a school class change event, which needs to be handled separately.
+You therefore need to use a a derivative of the |KLV| plugin, which is described in the next section.

 Partial group sync mapping